HuyaneMatsu/scarletio/README.md

 ## Running threads

-While tasks run inside of an event loop, it is possible to move their execution into a separate thread.
-To be more accurate into an executor.
+While tasks run inside an event loop, it is possible to move their execution into a separate thread or, to be more accurate, into an executor.
 It can be useful when running IO-bound functions that would otherwise block the event loop.

 ```py3